 There’s no particular occasion associated with this homage — no landmark anniversary, no change of location or staff.
-The pretense of this text has only to do with my personal love for one of the city’s finest restaurants: l’Express.
+The pretense of this text has only to do with my personal love for one of the finest restaurants in Montreal: l’Express.

 Of course, this is not the first gushing review of the iconic bistro, but it is my first, at least the first I’ve ever written down.
 Recently, I had lunch at l’Express with a friend of mine who manages one of Montreal’s currently beloved restaurants.
 She had just returned from nearly a month in Italy spent mostly visiting winemakers and assisting in their harvests.
 We spoke about food, and what makes it good or bad, but most importantly great.
 We spoke about service, and we spoke about restauration the great and noble craft to which she and I both have committed our lives to.
 I couldn’t help thinking to myself that the things that we agreed made for great restaurants were the very things that led us to eat l’Express that afternoon.